robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 var contentsF = read('/foo/bar')
 ```

-So far, just by using futures we've managed to exchange the explicit
+So far, just by using Futures we've managed to drop the explicit passing
-passing of continuations our code is already looking like it used
+of continuations, and our code is already looking like it used
 to.
 Functions return values.
 We can assign those values to
 variables.
 BAM.
 Everything is right, uh?
 But what happens when we try
 to use those values?
 Well, it depends on how you implement them.
 In
-multiple-threaded environments, reading from a future will usually block
+the classical formulations, reading from a future will usually block
 the current thread until some other thread fills in the value.

 While composable, a naïve implementation of blocking futures poses the